profound-labs/forest-path/manuscript/markdown/refuge-in-sangha.md

 time that monks are not supposed to use money, and I began to realize the way monks are supposed to live.

-\`The result of coming to the wat over the years that I see most clearly is that I’m a lot more calm and patient than I used to be.
+‘The result of coming to the wat over the years that I see most clearly is that I’m a lot more calm and patient than I used to be.
 I’m basically quite a forceful, headstrong kind of person.
 Listening to the Dhamma and the teachings of the Buddha and trying to put them into practice, I’ve